 Prior to 2005, many immigrants discovered trying to unlawfully cross the border were allowed to voluntarily return to Mexico or their home country without facing criminal charges.
 However, a federal initiative called “Operation Streamline” required that all undocumented aliens attempting to enter the U.S. be prosecuted.
 Operation Streamline has resulted in fast-tracked prosecution of approximately 70 people per day in federal court.
 Defendants face group hearings, with very little opportunity to stand up for their rights or even understand what is happening.
 Often, they are sentenced to jail time within one day of their arrest.

-In such situations, a criminal defense attorney can be invaluable.
-An attorney who understands immigration laws and your rights in criminal court can make sure that you receive a fair hearing and will work to limit or eliminate the consequences you face.
-A defense lawyer can walk you through every step of the criminal justice process, advise you of your best options, and will ensure that you understand everything that is happening.
+In such situations, criminal defense attorneys can be invaluable.
+Attorneys who understand immigration laws and your rights in criminal court can make sure that you receive a fair hearing and will work to limit or eliminate the consequences you face.
+Defense lawyers can walk you through every step of the criminal justice process, advise you of your best options, and will ensure that you understand everything that is happening.

 Getting arrested and charged can be a frightening experience, especially if you are unfamiliar with the U.S. justice system.
-If you have been arrested for or charged with any type of immigration-related offense, defense attorney Carl H. Lida can help you.
-Mr. Lida provides the highest quality of representation for anyone charged with immigration crimes, so please do not hesitate to contact our office today at 954-472-5001 to discuss your case.
+If you have been arrested for or charged with any type of immigration-related offense, defense attorneys at Lida Law, PLLC can help you.
+Our attorneys provide the highest quality of representation for anyone charged with immigration crimes, so please do not hesitate to contact our office today at 954-472-5001 to discuss your case.